DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 [Learn more about fees and funding for non-UK trainees](/non-uk-teachers/fees-and-funding-for-non-uk-trainees).

-## Step 3: find and apply for teacher training courses
+## 3. Find and apply for teacher training courses

 If you’re applying for teacher training as a non-UK citizen, the process may be different to that for UK citizens.

 Learn more and [read our tips on making an application to increase your chances of success](/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen).

-## Step 4: apply for your visa
+## 4. Apply for your visa

 To train to teach in England, you will need a visa or immigration status allowing you to study (or work, for salaried courses) in the UK.